Have you imagined yourself fly fishing the Toccoa River? one of the top rivers in north Georgia?

 Flies to Use

-On the other hand the tail water part of the river below the Blue Ridge Lake dam has very consistent hatches and this provides an awesome environment for catching trout on dry flies.
+On the other hand, the tailwater part of the river below the Blue Ridge Lake dam has very consistent hatches and this provides an awesome environment for catching trout on dry flies.
 Having multiple sizes of each of these flies in your fly box is a smart idea: Parachute Adams

 • Elk Hair Caddis